robotics-upo/Heuristic_path_planners/README.md

 This repo contains a series of Path Planning heuristic algorithms such as A*, Theta* and Lazy Theta*.
 The purpose of this repository is to provide som classes with a pure C++ implementation with the minimum dependencies, but at the same time, to provide ROS Integration to easily run these algorithms inside a ROS Network through some ROS Nodes.

+Also take into account that the content of this repo is work-in-progress.

 ## Table of contents
 - [Quick Start](quick-start)
 - [Code Documentation](#code-documentation)